Vladimir3V/dapp-work/README.md

 Another situation.
 The freelancer can't complete your job and he/she is agreed with it.
 * Unlock the order from your side.
-* Ask the freelancer to unlock the order from his side.
+* Ask the freelancer to unlock the order from his/her side.
 * When the order is unlocked you can remove it, edit or assign the new freelancer to it.

 The worst case.
 You have a conflict with the freelancer and he/she refuses to unlock the order.